 How Fiber Benefits Blood Sugar

 Promotes slow sugar absorption and digestion.
-Intention for ”at least 25-30 grams” of fiber a day from fruits, vegetables, whole grains, and beans.
+Intention for ”at least 25-30 grams” of fibre a day from fruits, vegetables, whole grains, and beans.

 Hydration and Glucose Homeostasis